splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/troubleshoot-k8s-container.rst

 .. _check-integrity:

-Check the integrity of Kubelet Summary API stats
+Check the integrity of your environment stats
 ==========================================================

 Use the Kubelet Summary API to verify container, pod, and node stats.
 The Kubelet provides the Summary API to discover and retrieve per-node summarized stats available through the ``/stats`` endpoint.